2 items from 2015

 What's the only thing worse than a sequel?
 The only prospect worse than paying £10 at your local cinema to have your favourite movie ruined, forever.
 The answer has three words.
 Straight-to-video.

 In the '90s, home release sequels became fairly common.
 You'd greet them with surprise at your local Blockbusters and then want to pull your eyeballs out when you took them home and watched them.
 They're probably called straight-to-dvd or straight-to-Blu-ray now, but they still exist.

-Here are 21 absolute stinking sequels - the vast majority of which weren't even considered good enough for the cinema.
+With the announcement that Dolph Lundgren will be starring in Kindergarten Cop 2 (because of course), here are 21 absolute stinking sequels - the vast majority of which weren't even considered good enough for the cinema.
 How many of them have you watched?

 2. American Pie Presents: Beta House

 Maybe it's the Eugene Levy factor - just why did he keep starring in all the sequels?! - but we have weird »

 Does Hollywood try to remake/sequelize/franchise-extend every single one of its successful movies?
 Sometimes it feels that way, but there’s a little more nuance to studio practices than that.
 If you’re looking for meaning in this summer’s blockbuster season – not always easy – you could call it Dr. JurassicMax or How Hollywood Learned to Stop Worrying and Love the Reboot.
 Rebooting franchises isn’t as common, well-received, or lucrative as you might think.
 Today let’s look briefly at the history of the reboot – and how this summer changed it.